Are beets good for diabetes?

-Research has also suggested that drinking beet juice may improve the ability of muscles to take up oxygen during exercise and improve exercise tolerance.
+Research has also suggested that drinking beet juice might improve the ability of muscles to take up oxygen during physical activity and improve exercise tolerance.

 Exercise helps reduce the risk and slow the progression of heart disease and other cardiovascular disorders.
-This particularly benefits people with diabetes as they are at a high risk of such conditions.
+This particularly benefits people with diabetes, as they are at a high risk of these conditions.

-Beets are low in calories, containing just 43 calories per 100-gram serving.
-They are high in levels of antioxidants which mop up damaging molecules called free radicals that can harm blood vessels.
-They are also high in phytonutrients called betalains, which help reduce inflammation.
+They are rich in antioxidants, which clean up damaging molecules called free radicals that can harm blood vessels.
+They also have high levels of a phytonutrient, or plant-based nutrient, called betalain, which helps reduce inflammation.

-- 9.96 grams of carbohydrates, made up of 7.96 grams of sugar and 2.0 grams of dietary fiber
+- 13 grams (g) of carbohydrates, consisting of 9.19 g of sugar and 3.8 g of dietary fiber

 Other vitamins and minerals contained in beets include:

-Beets are also a rich source of dietary nitrates, which are thought to benefit blood vessel and nerve cell health.
+Beets are also a great source of dietary nitrates, which are thought to be the main substance in beets that promotes blood vessel health.

-Nitrates in poorly stored beet juice can also be converted to potentially harmful nitrite if exposed to certain types of bacteria.
+Nitrates in inadequately stored beet juice can convert to the potentially harmful substance nitrite, as it can expose the beet to certain types of bacteria.

-Some of the beneficial properties of beets break down with longer cooking times.
-As a result, the most effective way to get the maximum health benefits from beets is to eat them in their raw state, as juice or simply grated on a salad.
+As a result, the most effective way to get the maximum benefits from beets is to eat them raw, either as juice or simply grated on a salad.

 Beet juice can also be used as a base for fruit and vegetable juice cocktails or smoothies.
 Some popular juicing combinations, for one serving, include:

 Beets can also be steamed, boiled, roasted, or pickled.
-They form the base for many recipes, including borscht, a type of soup popular in Eastern European countries.
+They form the foundation for many recipes, such as borscht, a type of soup popular in Eastern European countries.

-Beetroot is also a delicious addition to risottos and is a traditional accompaniment to mackerel.
+Beetroot is also a delicious addition to risottos and a traditional accompaniment to mackerel.

-It is important to note, however, that a balanced diet containing a wide variety of healthy foods is important for good health.
-A balanced diet is always preferred to one that focuses on a few so-called superfoods.
+It is important to note, however, that a balanced diet containing a wide variety of nutritious foods is important for good health.
+A balanced diet is always preferable to one that focuses on a limited range of superfoods.